DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-08-17-plan-to-build.md

 On submission, a report could be emailed to TMS automatically, using the same address and process as the Word forms, along with any attachments.
 It would continue to be manually entered into TMS in the short term.

 Directly integrating the service with the TMS could then be tackled separately.

+Currently referral forms are manually added via the case record on TMS.

 ## Stage 3: Public form